 Reglaze the window panes — The glazing putty that seals window panes into the frame is prone to degradation over time.
 Removing all the existing putty and replacing it with fresh material can improve your windows’ insulation for a few dollars and a little bit of time and effort.

 Use interior storm windows or inserts —The beauty of interior storm windows is that they fit directly into your existing window frames, require minimal effort to install and significantly improve insulation.
-They don’t change the look of your windows, preserving their original beauty or historic charm, and they cost less than a full window replacement.
+While interior storm windows give a tight seal against window drafts, they don’t change the look of your windows.
+You preserve their original beauty or historic charm with zero risk of damage to the frame.
+And they cost less than a full window replacement.
 They also can improve energy efficiency.

 Benefits of Indow Insulated Windows

-They are designed to be easy and quick to install and remove and disappear once in your window.
+They are designed to be easy and quick to install and remove.
+They practicallydisappear once in your window.
 Wherever you live and whatever the size of your windows, Indow storm window inserts are a mix of all the other solutions to fixing drafty windows combined — except for repairing your windows.
 Indow inserts and drafty window repair go hand in hand.

 To learn more about fixing your home for winter, read our Winter House Maintenance Checklist.